Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "I think, probably not *ever.* We would need to Give all that we are *now,* and you know this.
 So does Professor.
 It makes him sad, I think."

 "We did it once," Julian pointed out.
 "We used to live like you, you’ve seen that.
 We Gave all that we were and became what we are.
-That’s *life.* That’s… you change, or you die, Yan."
+That’s *life.* That’s... you change, or you die, Yan."

 "You did not have Sky-Friends. *We* do.
 We have strength you *need.* I listen to Ferd.
 He boasts, but he does not lie.
 No, what we can Give is special.
 Let us Give as we can."

-Julian ran a hand through his hair out of a mix of frustration and… what?
+Julian ran a hand through his hair out of a mix of frustration and... what?
 Admiration, sure.
 A lot of that.
 But that was the problem with arguing with Yan: once his mind was made up, it took earth-shattering force to change it.

 The big guy hooted at his expression, clearly tickled.
 "And I am not giving them *all* the plan-ets, Jooyun.
 Just the small one!"